c3lang/c3-web/docs/implementation-details/specification.md

 If the operand is omitted (`$switch:`), each `$case` is a boolean constant expression; the compiler selects the first `$case` whose expression is `true`.

+`$switch` selects one of its `$case` clauses based on a compile-time-constant cond.
+The following rules apply:

+* The operand and case values are constant expressions.
+When the operand is a type, every case value must also be a type.
+* If the operand is omitted (`$switch:`), each `$case` is a boolean constant expression; the first case whose expression is `true` is selected.
+* A `$case` clause with no statements falls through to the next clause.
+Successive empty clauses chain together, and the first non-empty clause encountered supplies the statements that are processed.
+* Only the selected clause is processed by the compiler; the statements of the other clauses are not semantically checked.
+* `$switch` does not support ranged cases, `break`, or `nextcase`.

 #### `$for`

 The compiler unrolls the loop: the body is generated once per iteration, with the loop variables (which are compile-time variables) bound to compile-time-constant values for that iteration.
 The control expressions are evaluated at compile time.